Classic Traveller World Generator

 This is a random generator for Traveller worlds, based on Emmy Verte's modernization (link) of the procedure originally explained in Classic Traveller Book 03.
 Click the button or refresh the page to visit another random world.
 There are also some usage notes on the bottom of the page.

-This world is an average-sized planet, one half the size of Earth.
-There is a E-class starport here, fit only for the frontier.
-The atmosphere is exotic, so you need to equip a air supply to breathe while offboard.
+This world is a small planet, five percent the size of Earth.
+There is a B-class starport here, of good quality.
+The atmosphere is thin, so you do not need to equip anything to breathe while offboard.
 Its surface is totally devoid of water.
-Billions of people live here, ruled by a libertarian captive government.
-They have attained an information level of technology.
+This world is desolatebut it is under the jurisdiction of a moderate representative democracy.
+There is yet abandoned interstellar technology here, perhaps left behind by the world's past inhabitants.

 Starport